What to Consider When Buying a Self-Propelled Lawn Mower

 The added parts and additional engine power mean self-propelled mowers cost more than a standard push mower, but far less than a riding lawn mower.
 There are affordable lawn mowers available in this category.
 Expect to pay $300 or more for a self-propelled mower, and up to $1,200 for brand name models loaded with additional features.

-Leading brands include names familiar to anyone who works with outdoor power tools.
+Leading mower brands include names familiar to anyone who works with outdoor power tools.
 Honda, Toro, Troy-Bilt, Craftsman and more all have self-propelled mowers.
 Honda has announced that it will no longer manufacture new gas-powered lawn mowers.

 Cordless mowers generally cost slightly more than their gas-powered equivalents, although that gap has been shrinking in the past few years.
 EGO and Greenworks are known for cordless mowers, but other manufacturers are catching up.

 Some of Our Favorite Self-Propelled Mowers

 A self-propelled mower should last eight years or more, depending on how often it’s used.
 (Most manufacturers rate their mowers for a set number of service hours.)
 There’s no significant difference in the service life of a self-propelled mower versus a standard push model.